 Skiing and Snowboarding Alternatives

-Nordic Center: Bretton Woods has more than 1,770 acres of skiable area at the Nordic center.
-There are 100 km of 45 trails of varying difficulty (34% beginner, 45% intermediate, 21% expert) to cross-country ski or snowshoe.
+- Nordic Center: Bretton Woods has more than 1,770 acres of skiable area at the Nordic center.
+There is 100 km of 45 trails of varying difficulty (34% beginner, 45% intermediate, 21% expert) to cross-country ski or snowshoe.
 Rentals and lessons are available.

 Some of the best nearby dining is at the historic (since 1902) and luxurious Omni Mount Washington Resort, also named one of our favorite hotels for prime leaf peeping in the fall.
 Another option is the adults’ escape of Omni Bretton Arms Inn, with a wrap-around porch, beautiful gardens, and a cozy fireplace.
 The Lodge has an indoor pool and private balconies with views of the surrounding winter wonderlands.
 For more space, rent a two- to five-bedroom townhome with a full kitchen and living area.